-In this article, we wanted to take a moment to answer some of the most common questions we get from folks applying for life insurance with Peripheral Vascular Disease (PVD).
+In this article, we aim to answer some of the most common questions that we receive from individuals who are applying for life insurance with Peripheral Vascular Disease (PVD).

 - Can I qualify for life insurance if I have been diagnosed with Peripheral Vascular Disease?

-- Why do life insurance companies care if I’ve been diagnosed with Peripheral Vascular Disease?
+- Why do life insurance companies care if I have been diagnosed with Peripheral Vascular Disease?

 - What kind of information will the insurance companies ask me or be interested in?